The-Monkeys-and-MAUD/monkeybones/README.md

-Basically, you work in the "/build/web" directory and Grunt compiles everything into the "/build/public" directory.
+Basically, you work in the "/build/web" directory and [Grunt][6] compiles everything into the "/build/public" directory.

 So your webroot is the "/build/public" directory.